Back up to an external drive

 - This article assumes you have permission to manage your backup destinations and add local destinations.
 Your administrator may prevent destination management or the ability to add local destinations.

-In Code42 cloud environments, your administrator may need to contact our Customer Champions for support to enable local destinations.
+Your administrator may need to contact our Technical Support Engineers to enable local destinations.

 Follow these instructions if you would like to back up the files to a folder on your device or external drive:

 - Select Settings.

 - At Destinations, click Change.

 - Select the drive or folder you want to back up to.

 The new drive appears in the list of available destinations.

 - Select the local destination that you added.